mauroseb/mauroseb.github.io/_posts/2022-03-18-metallb-in-bgp-mode.md

 Type:                     LoadBalancer
 IP Family Policy:         SingleStack
 IP Families:              IPv4
-IP:                       172.30.129.156
+IP:                       172.30.169.126
-IPs:                      172.30.129.156
+IPs:                      172.30.169.126
-LoadBalancer Ingress:     192.168.133.150
+LoadBalancer Ingress:     192.168.155.150
 Port:                     <unset>  80/TCP
 TargetPort:               9376/TCP
-NodePort:                 <unset>  31749/TCP
+NodePort:                 <unset>  30194/TCP
-Endpoints:                10.131.0.125:9376
+Endpoints:                10.131.1.165:9376
 Session Affinity:         None
 External Traffic Policy:  Cluster
 Events:
   Type    Reason        Age   From                Message
   ----    ------        ----  ----                -------
-  Normal  IPAllocated   65s   metallb-controller  Assigned IP ["192.168.133.150"] Normal  nodeAssigned  65s   metallb-speaker     announcing from node "ice-ocp4-worker-1.lab.local" Normal  nodeAssigned  64s   metallb-speaker     announcing from node "ice-ocp4-worker-0.lab.local"
+  Normal  nodeAssigned  60s   metallb-speaker     announcing from node "ice-ocp4-worker-0.lab.local" Normal  IPAllocated   57s   metallb-controller  Assigned IP ["192.168.155.150"] Normal  nodeAssigned  56s   metallb-speaker     announcing from node "ice-ocp4-worker-1.lab.local"
 {% endhighlight %}

 From the external FRR router pod the route to the external IP of the new service is learnt properly via BGP and the service is reachable on its external IP from other nodes in that network.

 {% highlight console %}
-$ sudo podman exec -it frr-upstream  bash bash-5.1# ip r default via 192.168.3.254 dev br0 proto static metric 425 192.168.0.0/24 dev virbr1 proto kernel scope link src 192.168.0.254 linkdown 192.168.3.254 dev br0 proto static scope link metric 20425 192.168.4.0/24 dev vlan1001 proto kernel scope link src 192.168.4.2 metric 400
-192.168.122.0/24 dev virbr0 proto kernel scope link src 192.168.122.1
+$ sudo podman exec -it frr-upstream  ip r default via 192.168.3.254 dev br0 proto static metric 425 192.168.0.0/24 dev virbr1 proto kernel scope link src 192.168.0.254 linkdown 192.168.3.254 dev br0 proto static scope link metric 20425 192.168.4.0/24 dev vlan1001 proto kernel scope link src 192.168.4.2 metric 400 192.168.122.0/24 dev virbr0 proto kernel scope link src 192.168.122.1
 192.168.133.0/24 dev virbr2 proto kernel scope link src 192.168.133.1
-192.168.133.150 nhid 494 proto bgp metric 20
+192.168.155.150 nhid 575 proto bgp metric 20
     nexthop via 192.168.133.71 dev virbr2 weight 1
     nexthop via 192.168.133.72 dev virbr2 weight 1

-bash-5.1# exit

-$ curl -l 192.168.133.150
+$ curl -l 192.168.155.150
 hello-node-78bd88f59b-5kswh
 {% endhighlight %}

 Now the requests are routed uniformly across the worker nodes.
-Since this example is using OpenShift SDN and MetalLB respects the externalTrafficPolicy in place (which is the default ```cluster``` in this case), the traffic will be distributed evenly and in every node and then ```kube-proxy``` will take care of distributing the traffic to the running pods.
-This can be verified by inspecting the iptables rules created by ```kube-proxy``` on every node associated with the ```test-metallb``` project and the ```test-frr``` service.[^8]
+Since this example is using OpenShift SDN and MetalLB respects the externalTrafficPolicy in place (which is the default **cluster** in this case), the traffic will be distributed evenly and in every node and then **kube-proxy** will take care of distributing the traffic to the running pods.
+This can be verified by inspecting the iptables rules created by **kube-proxy** on every node associated with the **test-metallb** project and the **test-frr** service.[^8]

 {% highlight console %}
     0     0 KUBE-SVC-22I6P2EHQ5PNEHEH  tcp  --  *      *       0.0.0.0/0            172.30.129.156       /* test-metallb/test-frr cluster IP */ tcp dpt:80